timmussack/reactnativepresentation/README.md

-# React Native & Expo Go
+# React Native & Expo

 ## What is React Native?
 > Framework for building native mobile apps using JavaScript